-The proposed US 70 project will improve five and one-half miles of US 70 in McCurtain County, the farthest southeastern county in Oklahoma.
+The proposed US 70 project will improve five and one-half miles of US 70 in McCurtain County, in the southeastern corner of Oklahoma.
 The project will replace the current two lane facility with a five lane facility, four through lanes and a center turn lane.
 It will include a bridge elevating US 70 over the TO&E Railroad and its related switching operation in Valliant Oklahoma.
-The project will include sidewalks and a bike path, and three enhanced pedestrian crossings.
+The project will include sidewalks, a bike path and three enhanced pedestrian crossings.